Beli Prenatals are HSA/FSA eligible!

 The best way to boost fertility health is with a prenatal that delivers the nutrients both partners need.
 And the best time to begin that boost is early.
 If a baby is the plan in the next year, that’s your cue to start taking prenatal vitamins — both of you.
 Men’s and women’s prenatals fulfill similar roles of supporting your fertility health, but the nutrients themselves vary.
 That’s the key difference between the two, and why it’s not a good idea for men to take women’s prenatal vitamins.

 Beli’s formulas for him and her deliver the nutrients men and women need in appropriate amounts for the best chances of a successful conception, pregnancy, and baby.
 Our science-aligned prenatals are made with everything you need, and nothing you don’t.
-And while it’s true that getting pregnant isn’t as easy as downing a pill, it’s also true that the vitamins in a quality prenatal vitamin — like Beli — support the very systems that make a pregnancy possible, and the sooner you get started, the better.
+And while it’s true that getting pregnant isn’t as easy as downing a pill, it’s also true that the vitamins in a quality prenatal vitamin — like Beli — support your preconception and overall health, and the sooner you get started, the better.
 Bottom line?
-If a baby is the goal, you should start taking prenatal vitamins now.
+If trying for a baby is in your near future, you should start taking prenatal vitamins now.

 Additional Resources